NCronJob-Dev/NCronJob/README.md

 So no need for setting up a database, just schedule your stuff right away!
 The library gives you two ways of scheduling
 jobs:

-1. Instant jobs - just run a job right away
+1. Instant jobs - just run a job right away (or with a small delay; or with a given date and time)
 2. Cron jobs - schedule a job using a cron expression

 - [NCronJob](#ncronjob)